Who will issue my diploma?

 How do these courses work?

-Our online curriculum is rigorous, engaging, and self-paced.
-All of our courses are taught by highly qualified, Florida-certified teachers who may either be onsite or online offering a blended setting.
-Students will also be able to receive individualized help from their site-based teachers in the form of tutoring and small group instruction.
-Many instructors are onsite and students rotate through classes as in a traditional setting.
+Our blended curriculum is rigorous and engaging.
+All of our courses are taught by highly qualified, Florida-certified teachers in a blended setting.
+Students will also be able to receive individualized help from their site-based teachers in small classes and tutoring.
+Students rotate through a traditional schedule of 7 periods and a homeroom each day.

 When do I attend class?

-Students will choose one of two 5 hour sessions and attend every day just like a traditional school.
+Students will choose one of two 5.5 hour sessions and attend every day just like a traditional school.
 Just as in a traditional school, students must work in their courses daily, and show weekly progress.
-Students may log in to the courses that are available online any time of the day or evening outside of their session time.
-Failure to work in their courses or attend their assigned session may result in withdrawal from the school.

 Can I take classes part-time and still be a part of Pivot Charter School?